-Management communications should be short, clear and consistent when explaining the reason for the change.
+Organize thoughts cohesively, and float them up the chain of command.
 Slick, multi-page program overview documents are not nearly as compelling as a direct statement, delivered with conviction.
-And there can’t be any light showing among the management team on this change: You need a united front to get employee buy-in.
+And there can’t be any light showing among the management team on this change: you need a united front to get employee buy-in.

-- Force the change by eliminating the old system.
+- Force the change.
 This can be aggressive, but allowing parallel systems for a long transition doesn’t ease the pain; it just delays it.
+Old systems may need to go, or other competitors will make the obsolete.
+Sometimes, the metaphorical band-aid has to be ripped off.

-- Create context choices that favor the change.
+- Give options that favor the change.
 People need a framework to evaluate against.
-A great example comes from Williams-Sonoma, which developed a bread machine with a roughly $200 price point–the first of its kind.
+A great example comes from Williams-Sonoma, which developed a bread machine with a roughly $200 price point — the first of its kind.
 It didn’t sell too well, however, until they put out a roughly $300 bread machine.
-Then the $200 versions flew off the shelves, because people had something to compare it to–they needed a frame of reference to determine if it was a good value.
+Then the $200 versions flew off the shelves because people had something to compare them to; they needed a frame of reference to determine if it was a good value.

-- Frame consequences in a negative context.
+- Stoke fear through showing consequences.
 Show the alternative to change as being even scarier.
-We know that people need to understand the upside to be interested, but the downside in order to change.
+We know that people need to understand the upside to be interested, but the downside can also be employed to show unwanted consequences if change does not come to fruition.